decentstack/decentstack/docs/middleware_interface.md

 ## Stack iteration order

 ![Stack iteration order diagram](./stack_iteration_order.svg)

 !>In order to make it eaiser to write useful selfcontained middleware, the stack iteration order has been **reversed** during the share process.

+### A theoretical example

-As an example, the following stack configuration:
+Consider the following stack configuration:
 ```js
 stack.use(filterA)
 stack.use(filterB)